 Why use Thermometer?
 Because it’s the only application that pinpoints your exact location and delivers a temperature reading accurate to the nearest tenth degree.
 These temperature readings aren’t cached and they aren’t hours old–they’re current at the time you see them.

 If all you care about is the temperature, Thermometer is the perfect app for you.
 Some users complain about inaccurate readings, but I’ve had no trouble with it.
-The premium version is available for $1.99 and removes ads, provides faster readings, more themes, and customer support.
+The premium version is [No Longer Available] and removes ads, provides faster readings, more themes, and customer support.